 Acting for Danone in all aspects of its dispute with Fonterra following the August 2013 whey protein concentrate botulism scare including acting and appearing in New Zealand High Court proceedings issued by Danone, acting and appearing as co-counsel in an UNCITRAL international arbitration in Singapore, and representing Danone in the related Government Inquiry into the crisis and the prosecution of Fonterra by MPI.
 In November 2017, Danone obtained an award in the Singapore arbitration that Fonterra pay it €105 million (NZ$183 million).

-Acted for both private and public sector clients in investigations conducted by the Commerce Commission under various legislation including for a leniency applicant under the Commerce Act.
+Acting for both private and public sector clients in investigations conducted by the Commerce Commission under various legislation including seeking and obtaining leniency for applicants under the Commerce Act.

 Ministerial Inquiry into Novopay